optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Add additive noise
 - Add bad scaling
-- This would be a very difficult problem set
+- This would be a very difficult set of problems

 </div>